Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## Prerequisite

-* I Understand the project goal and what is its main purpose.
+* You understand the project goals.
-* I know who is the team lead and account manager.
+* You know who is the team lead and account manager.

 ## The Flow